 The Elm Tree Hotel sits right in the heart of Llandudno’s glorious nightlife, surrounded by traditional pubs and stylish bars.
 But for those of you staying with us who may want something a little more interesting than your standard night out on the town; look no further than the Conwy Real Ale Trail!

-The Borough of Conwy is proud to announce the return of the unique moving event on September 25th.
-This one-day event takes you traveling across from the Llandudno seafront to Conwy Marina, and everywhere in between!
-You can stop at seven of the most exquisite local pubs in the area, as well as a microbrewery.
+The Borough of Conwy is proud to announce the return of the unique moving event on May 2nd 2020.
+This one-day event takes you travelling across from the Llandudno seafront to Conwy Marina, and everywhere in between!
+You can stop at nine of the most exquisite local pubs in the area, as well as a microbrewery.

 The wonderful establishments on the trail this year include the following: